-“A Concealed Malignancy” A Case Series on Primary Fallopian Tube Carcinoma
+“A Concealed Malignancy” A Case Series of Primary Fallopian Tube Carcinoma and its Diagnostic Challenges

 1. Lorene Kate M. Sereño ,